 A realistic 3-month college schedule looks like this:

-Month 1 (Foundation): 5–6 hours per week.
-One longer session on Sunday (2 hours), one or two shorter sessions mid-week (45–60 minutes each).
-Focus exclusively on concept review — ETS Official Guide, Gregmat's vocabulary strategy for Verbal, arithmetic/algebra review for Quant.
+Month 1 (Foundation): 5-6 hours per week.
+One longer session on Sunday (2 hours), one or two shorter sessions mid-week (45-60 minutes each).
+Focus exclusively on concept review: ETS Official Guide, the TDMBA concept lessons for structured Quant and Verbal review, arithmetic/algebra refreshers for Quant.
 No timed practice sections yet.

 Month 2 (Practice): 7–9 hours per week when possible, but with planned light weeks built around midterms.
 One full-length timed section per week (Verbal or Quant, alternating).
 Review every wrong answer.
 This is where most people rush and learn nothing.